-My Wake-Up Call in Recovery
+Wake-Up Call in Eating Disorder Recovery.

 Suddenly, my head went back.